BioSchemas/bioschemas.github.io/pages/_tutorials/dde/new_profile.md

 {% include image.html file="/tutorials/dde/images/edit_description.jpg" alt="Editing the description of a property" width="30%" %}

+* __Saving, restoring and submitting work on a property__
   * Save your work locally regularly (it will be saved to your browser's data so clearing your browser's data may cause your files to be lost)
     * Click on "save/load progress" on the top dark gray bar
     * Use the "Select Action" drop down menu to ‘save’ your work
+{% include image.html file="/tutorials/dde/images/save-progress-1.png" alt="Save your progress" width="40%" %}{% include image.html file="/tutorials/dde/images/save-progress-2.png" alt="Save your progress" width="40%" %}
 * The DDE editor will tell you if there is any property that still need validation rules

 {% include image.html file="/tutorials/dde/images/validation_warning.jpg" alt="Validation warning" width="20%" %}